oracle/terraform-provider-oci/website/docs/r/lustre_file_storage_lustre_file_system.html.markdown

 	* `squash_gid` - (Optional) (Updatable) The GID value to remap to when squashing a client GID.
 See `identitySquash` for more details.
 If unspecified, defaults to `65534`.
 	* `squash_uid` - (Optional) (Updatable) The UID value to remap to when squashing a client UID.
 See `identitySquash` for more details.
 If unspecified, defaults to `65534`.
 * `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the Lustre file system is in.
+* `override_maintenance_trigger` - (Optional) (Updatable) An optional property when incremented triggers Override Maintenance.
+Could be set to any integer value.

 ** IMPORTANT **